kiarafrobles/www.retroreport.org/_related_coverage/related-coverage-for-the-boy-in-the-bubble.md

 ---
-title: "Related coverage for The Boy in the Bubble"
+title: "The Boy in the Bubble"
 #date: 2015-12-07T16:55:00.000Z
 video: the-boy-in-the-bubble
 related_articles: